zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [Insert picture here]

-Given the source illuminating this medium, we can determine the *total field* that arises after propagation and scattering of electromagnetic waves.
+Given the source illuminating the medium, we can determine the *total field* that arises after propagation and scattering of electromagnetic waves.
 Clearly, if there are no particles, the medium is homogeneous everywhere, and the magnitude of the field at the destination is the same as its magnitude at the source (before accounting for attenuation with distance).
 We shall refer to it as the *incident field*.
 The (mathematical) difference between the total field (with particles) and the incident field (without particles) constitutes the *scattered field*.
 The task of determining the scattered field is at the core of the *scattering problem*.

 [Insert picture here]